ExerSolution/ExerSolution/README.md

-- 👋 Hi, I’m @ExerSolution
+Hi there, I'm @ExerSolution 👋

+About Me
+I'm a professional web developer with five years of experience in database administration and website design.
+I have strong creative and analytical skills, and I'm a team player with a keen eye for detail.

+Interests
-- 👀 I’m interested in creating programming project and documentation ...
+👀 I’m interested in creating programming projects and documentation.
-- 🌱 I’m currently learning C# and java language...
+🌱 I’m currently learning NextJS.
-- 💞️ I’m looking to collaborate on creating those project...
+💞️ I’m looking to collaborate on creating these projects.

+Contact Me
-- 📫 How to reach me on Facebook: https://www.facebook.com/gramers2...
+📫 Reach me on Facebook: facebook.com/gramers2
--     Also see my youtube channel: https://www.youtube.com/channel/UC91TfN15prwaeCRikKTd21w...

 <!---
 ExerSolution/ExerSolution is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.